 New research suggests that after a person experiences mild concussion, brain abnormalities are still evident from diffusion tensor imaging brain scans months later, even though most symptoms of concussion have gone.
 This is according to a study published in the journal Neurology.

 Concussion, also know as traumatic brain injury (TBI), is defined as injury to the brain as a result of a hard blow or violent shaking to the head.
-According to the Centers for Disease Control and Prevention (CDC), around 1.7 million people in the US experience TBI every year.
+According to the Centers for Disease Control and Prevention (CDC), around

 For their study, the investigators analyzed 100 participants, of which 50 people had suffered a mild concussion, while 50 had not.
 Both groups were of similar age and education.